 (string) default queue name.

-Jobspec updates are applied to the in-memory copy of the jobspec held
+Jobspec defaults are applied at ingest to the unsigned copy of the jobspec

-The limits policy table configures job limits and MAY contain the following OPTIONAL keys.
+policy.limits table configures job limits and MAY contain the following

 (integer) maximum number of nodes.